Czech Republic Visa and Passport Requirements

 Types and Cost

-The Czech Republic is a member of the Schengen area.
+The Czech Republic is part of the Schengen visa scheme.

 Extension of stay

 Schengen visa holders with a visa valid for less than 90 days can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.